SandraBergstrom/theRecipeCollective/README.md

 ## Features
 ### Landing Page:
-- The landing page serves as the entry point to the Recipe Collective, providing an introduction and overview of the platform.
+- The landing page serves as the entry point to the Recipe Collective, providing a short introduction and overview of the platform.
 - Users can easily navigate to different sections of the website through the navigation bar.

 ### Recipe Pages:
 - Recipe details page displays comprehensive information about each recipe, including ingredients, instructions, and cooking time.
 - Users can view, create, update, and delete recipes through CRUD functionality.
+- Users can engage with recipes by leaving comments, sharing their thoughts, suggestions, and feedback with the community.

 ### User Account Management:
 - Account sign-up form allows new users to create an account and join the Recipe Collective community.